justindomke/pangolin/README.md

 To use pangolin you just need to install JAGS and download the single file [`pangolin.py`](pangolin.py).

 Note: Pangolin is "academia-ware", a single 1800 line file written by one person.
-There are a lot of tests, but it's likely that bugs remain.

 # Quick examples